 We partner with individuals, communities, organizations, city government, and businesses to help create Flowering Tree Trails.
-There are many ways to bring a Flowering Tree Trail to a path near you – contact us to learn more.
+There are many ways to bring a Flowering Tree Trail to a neighborhood, sidewalk, park or path near you – contact us to learn more.

 Flowering Tree Trails of Baltimore, Inc. is a 501c3 organization, donations to which are tax-deductible to the fullest extent allowed by law.
 A copy of our current financial statement is available by request.
 This is an initiative that began with the Baltimore City Forestry Board.

 Zoë Clarkwest, Executive Director